ramongss/COVID19-AutoReports/README.md

 ## COVID-19 Confirmed cases

-Currently, Brazil has a total of 11,290,799 confirmed cases at 12 Mar, 2021.
-The daily maximum incidence was 89,769 confirmed cases at 07 Jan, 2021.
+Currently, Brazil has a total of **11,290,799** confirmed cases at **12 Mar, 2021**.
+The daily maximum incidence was **89,769** confirmed cases at **07 Jan, 2021**.
 Here follows the Figure showing the confirmed case incidence as the bars, and the line as the moving average of the last 7 days.

 ![COVID-19 Confirmed Cases](figures/confirmed.png)

 ## COVID-19 Deaths

-Currently, Brazil has a total of 273,251 deaths at 12 Mar, 2021.
-The daily maximum deaths incidence was 2,381 deaths at 10 Mar, 2021.
+Currently, Brazil has a total of **273,251** deaths at **12 Mar, 2021**.
+The daily maximum deaths incidence was **2,381** deaths at **10 Mar, 2021**.
 Here follows the Figure showing the deaths incidence as the bars, and the line as the moving average of the last 7 days.

 ![COVID-19 Deaths](figures/deaths.png)

 ## Update

-This page is updated automatically using Github Actions.
+This page is daily updated automatically using Github Actions.

-*Last update: 12 Mar 2021, 15:47 BRT (UTC−03:00).*
+*Last update: 12 Mar 2021, 16:08 BRT (UTC−03:00).*